Sirinthipjw/Sirinthipjw/README.md

 I’m currently in my 4th year studying Computer Engineering.
 -----------------------------------------------------------

-I’m interested in coding, front-end developer and I ready learn new knowledge.
+I’m new jobber , I ready learn new knowledge.

 * 🌍  I'm based in Thailand
 * ✉️  You can contact me at [Sirinthip2701@gmail.com](mailto:Sirinthip2701@gmail.com)